coleifer/huey/docs/getting-started.rst

         THREADS = 4

 The interesting parts of this configuration module are the :py:class:`Invoker` object and the :py:class:`RedisBlockingQueue` object.
 The ``queue`` is responsible for storing and retrieving messages, and the ``invoker`` is used by your application code to coordinate function calls with a queue backend.
 We'll see how the ``invoker`` is used when looking at the actual function responsible for counting beans:

 .. code-block:: python

     # commands.py
-    from huey.decorators import queue_command
+    from huey import queue_command

     from config import invoker # import the invoker we instantiated in config.py